- Safeguarding and Child Protection Policy

 - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s disability without further exploration;

 - children with SEN and disabilities can be disproportionally impacted by things like bullying and harassment, without outwardly showing any signs;

 - communication barriers and difficulties in overcoming these barriers.
 Children with special educational needs may require more specific approaches to enable them to build safety skills, including online safety.

 Further guidance can be found on pp. 37-38 of CYPES’ Keeping Children Safe in Education (May 2021).

-The College takes a proactive approach to promoting resilience and promoting well-being through its commitment to character education across the curriculum.
+In line with our Wellbeing Policy, the College takes a proactive approach to promoting resilience and promoting wellbeing through its commitment to character education across the curriculum.

 The Association of Chief Police Officers (ACPO) defines missing as:

 ‘Not at the place they are expected to be, but the circumstances are out of character.
 The context suggests they may be subject of a crime or at risk or harm to themselves or others.’

 A child going missing from education is a potential indicator of abuse or other underlying welfare concerns Students are registered in accordance with Education Department requirements and the school has procedures in place to deal with students who go missing.
 These procedures are outlined in Appendix 5 of the Education Department’s Attendance Policy 2019: Children Missing in Education.
 See also pp. 32-33 of CYPES Keeping Children Safe in Education (May 2021).